MantissaMr/nrel_charging/data-cleaning-report.md

 The [provided csv file](https://github.com/MantissaMr/nrel_charging/blob/231ba1a80ff1c47360c022072f1b192025f3ee23/dataSet_Oct2021.csv) was used to create a table in Big Query.
 While exploring, I found several columns with null values.
 Moreover, most of the columns, particularly those representing DATETIME, were actually type STRING.

 ## Data Cleaning
-With SQL, the following steps were taken on the fields we need for analysis:
+With SQL, the following actions were taken on the fields we need for analysis:

 - Removed nulls in fields of interest
 - Casted `start_charge` and `termin_charge` as DATETIME